What is Cost to Serve?

 How to calculate the Cost of Serving

-The calculation of CTS generally involves the application of methodologies such as the Activity-Based Costing (ABC)which allocates costs according to the activities consumed in each order.
+The calculation of CTS generally involves the application of methodologies such as Activity-Based Costing (ABC), which allocates costs according to the activities consumed in each order.

 Basic steps:

-1. Mapping logistics activities - transportation, warehousing, picking, customer service, etc.
+- Mapping of logistics activities - transportation, warehousing, picking, customer service, etc.

-3. Allocation of costs for each product, customer or channel.
+- Allocation of costs to each product, customer or channel.

 Mosaic Tech emphasizes that the analysis must go beyond logistics to include commercial, service and even financial costs.